Betrothal of Jesus: Surprising New Perspective

 I am amazed at how many scriptures speak about Jesus as the bridegroom and his betrothal to the church.

 I wanted to learn more and better understand Jesus’s teachings.
-Jesus frequently used marriage to symbolize his relationship with the church and the people of Israel, so I started studying Ancient marriage customs.
+Jesus often used marriage to symbolize his relationship with the church.
+He also used it to symbolize his relationship with the people of Israel.
+So, I started studying Ancient marriage customs.

 Here are some astonishing things I learned.

 In ancient times, the word “Lord” was the sane word for “husband.”
-Therefore, when we encounter “Lord” in the scriptures, the word “husband” can usually be substituted.
+So, when we read the word “Lord” in the scriptures, the word “husband” can be substituted.

 That was the first of many discoveries.

-And I will betroth thee unto me forever; yea, I will betroth thee unto me in righteousness, and in judgment, and loving-kindness, and in mercies.
+And I will betroth thee unto me forever.
+I will betroth thee unto me in righteousness, judgment, loving-kindness, and mercies.
 I will even betroth thee unto me in faithfulness: and thou shalt know the Lord.
 (Hosea 2:19-20)

 Understanding ancient marriage rituals helped me better understand my covenant with Jesus.